 For United States citizens returning home, here’s some information from U.S. Customs & Border Protection that will surely help you expedite your re-entry process.
 Likewise, it will help make the re-entry process smooth and as hassle free as possible.

 TRAVEL TIP!
 You’ll want to make copies of your originals, just in case.
-My post Basic Safety for all Travelers discusses my methods for traveling lite without lugging a bunch of bulky documents with me.
+My post Basic Safety for all Travelers discusses my methods for traveling light without lugging a bunch of bulky documents with me.
 Additionally, it discusses ways to travel securely with your documents and goes in detail about cyber safety.

 I hope this pages helps you combat the plight of travel documentation by making the process a little less stressful.
 As always, Safe Travels!